 From moist regions of South Africa.
-Wiry-stemmed creeper with green, roughly heart-shaped, toothed leaves less than 1 in. long.
+Wiry-stemmed creeper with green, roughly heart-shaped, toothed leaves less than 1 inches long.
 Blooms profusely from late spring to frost (though in much of the South it gives out once the dog days of summer arrive), producing small, five-petaled, golden-throated flowers.
 Fine in pots, hanging baskets, or as a small-scale ground cover.
 If used at the front of a border, plant in masses for greater impact.
 Perhaps best employed as a cool-season annual for spring or fall, or as a winter annual in Florida.
 Hardy to 28F.

 Needs good drainage and air circulation, fertile soil, and regular feeding.
 Don't allow it to dry out; if it wilts, it probably won't recover.
 Pinch branch tips to keep plant shapely.
-If a thick layer of dead stems builds up under foliage, remove dead material and cut plant back to leave 5- to 6-in.-long branches with leafy growth.
+If a thick layer of dead stems builds up under foliage, remove dead material and cut plant back to leave 5- to 6 inches-long branches with leafy growth.